ValaaLabs/valaa-stack/DEVOPS.md

 a [private npm registry](https://docs.npmjs.com/misc/registry#can-i-run-my-own-private-registry) can be set up for that purpose.

-valma package commands: `vlm package-assemble` `vlm package-publish`
+valma package commands: `vlm assemble-packages` `vlm publish-packages`

 ## 4.4.
 Authorities utility layer has the authority deployments on infrastructure services